tychosoft/moderncli/FEATURES.md

 also associating the actual lock with the data being protected rather than as completely unrelated data structures.
 Sync also includes other kinds of thread synchronization objects such as semaphores and barriers.

+## linting

+Since this is common code extensive support exists for linting and static analysis.